Collocations for world - noun

 take on

-He was so happy to leave school, he felt ready to take on the world.
+He felt ready to take on the world when he finished college.

-He was so happy to leave school, he felt ready to take on the world.
+He felt ready to take on the world when he finished college.

 tell